 Welfare benefits advice

-Our Tenancy Support team are here to help; we can offer you specialist advice to help you claim the benefits and tax credits you are entitled to.
+Our Customer Income Advice team are here to help; we can offer you specialist advice to help you claim the benefits and tax credits you are entitled to.
 We can guide you through the benefit claims process, contact government and council departments on your behalf and help you challenge decisions if they are wrong.

 Over the past few years, there have been lots of changes to the benefits system, so we’ve put together some information to help you understand what impact it may have on you.